Trapped in the Sky: Filming

 After five months of pre-production, filming began in the late summer of 1964.
 The Fireflash landing sequence presented Meddings with the challenge of having to film a scale runway inside a relatively small effects studio that offered little scope for camera movement.
-Rather than build a miniature runway and move the camera, his solution was to isolate the basic set elements (the grass verge in the foreground, the sky background and the runway separating them) and construct separate loops of canvas, each painted to represent one element; the canvasses were then fitted to rollers that were run at speeds proportionate to their distances from the camera, creating the illusion of a dynamic shot on a continuous set.
+Rather than build a miniature runway and move the camera, his solution was to isolate the basic set elements (the grass verge in the foreground, the sky background and the runway separating them) and construct separate loops of canvas, each painted to represent one element; the canvases were then fitted to rollers that were run at speeds proportionate to their distances from the camera, creating the illusion of a dynamic shot on a continuous set.
 This technique, which Meddings called the "rolling road" (or "roller-road"), was a progression of the "rolling sky" technique that he had created to film aerial sequences on APF's previous series, Stingray.
 The crash of the remote-controlled Elevator Car was originally an error, caused when the wire pulling the scale model unexpectedly snapped in the middle of a shot.
 Meddings was so impressed with the result that he asked the Andersons to write the crash into the script.
 The original footage of the car losing control was then supplemented by an additional shot that shows it hitting the stationary aircraft and bursting into flames.

 The dialogue was recorded before actor Matt Zimmerman was hired as the voice of Jeff's youngest son, Alan Tracy.
-For this episode only, Alan's dialogue (consisting of a single line: "OK, father") was supplied by Ray Barrett, the voice of John.
+For this episode only, Alan's dialogue (consisting of two lines: "OK, father" and "Good luck, Scott") was supplied by Ray Barrett, the voice of John and The Hood.
 Despite this, Zimmerman is still listed in the episode's closing credits.
-The closing scene with the doctor includes a continuity error: when Jeff initiates "Operation Cover-up" to maintain International Rescue's secrecy, portraits of the Tracy brothers in uniform are replaced with alternatives that show them in mufti; however, in a subsequent shot, the edge of a uniform is still visible.
+The closing scene with the doctor includes a continuity error: when Jeff initiates "Operation Cover-up" to maintain International Rescue's secrecy, portraits of the Tracy brothers in uniform are replaced with alternatives that show them in mufti; however, in a subsequent shot, the edges of the in-uniform portraits are still visible.